-Water-quality data for the West Camp monitoring system in 2008 are again limited to well BMF96-04 and the three West Camp mines (Travona, Emma, and Ophir).
+Water-quality data for the West Camp monitoring system in 2009 are again limited to well BMF96-04 and the three West Camp mines (Travona, Emma, and Ophir).
 These four sites were sampled during the spring sample event only.

-With the exception of arsenic (100 ug/L in the Travona Mine and about 25 ug/L in the Emma Mine), the concentrations of most dissolved constituents are similar in the West Camp (fig. 3-9a and 3-9b); a slight trend toward decreasing concentrations continued in 2008.
-The concentrations of most dissolved metals in well BMF96-4 are low and continued to exhibit a slight downward trend through 2008 (fig. 3-10).
-Concentrations of zinc have shown variations the past six years; however, concentrations are well below the SMCL standard.
-Arsenic concentrations continue to range between 5 and 7 ug/L.
+With the exception of arsenic (100 ug/L in the Travona Mine and about 25 ug/L in the Emma Mine), the concentrations of most dissolved constituents are similar in the West Camp (fig. 3-9a and 3-9b).
+The concentrations of most dissolved metals in well BMF96-4 are low and continued to exhibit a slight downward trend through 2009 (fig. 3-10).
+Concentrations of zinc have shown variations the past seven years; however, concentrations are well below the SMCL standard.
+Arsenic concentrations continue to range between 4 and 7 ug/L.

 Figure 3-9a.
-Iron and manganese concentrations in West Camp Mines.
+Iron and manganese concentrations in the West Camp mines.

 Figure 3-9b.
-Arsenic and zinc concentrations in West Camp Mines.
+Arsenic and zinc concentrations in West Camp mines.